List of warez groups: United Software Association

-VACE

-VACE was founded in September 2003, and focused on cracking and ripping PC games.
-Besides ripped games, the group also releases trainers.

 ViTALiTY

 ViTALiTY (also known as VTY) was founded in May 2005.
 It has been suggested they were former members of DEViANCE.
 The group was considered blacklisted by many in the warez scene in October 2007, something ViTALiTY claims was orchestrated by rival groups RELOADED and FAiRLiGHT, though the latter claim they were against it.
 ViTALiTY was accused of either reporting or threatening to report members of other groups to the FBI, though ViTALiTY claimed a senior member of RELOADED threatened to do the same to them.
 ViTALiTY's last release was an update to Dragon Age: Origins on 7 January 2011.